-After the initial recognition, the loans and receivables are measured at amortised cost, using the effective interest method, including impairment provisions.
+After the initial recognition, the loans and receivables are measured at amortised cost, using the effective interest method, including write-downs for impairment.

-Into the category of loans and receivables, the Group classifies 'due from banks' and 'loans to customers', and also debt securities (corporate bonds), provided that the following conditions are met:
+Into the category of loans and receivables, the Bank classifies 'due from banks' and 'loans to customers', and also debt securities (corporate bonds), provided that the following conditions are met:

-- there is regular income and payments set for debt securities; - debt securities are not traded on an active market; - the Group does not intend to sell the securities immediately or in the near term.
+- there is regular income and payments set for debt securities, - debt securities are not traded on an active market, - the Bank does not intend to sell the securities immediately or in the near term.